What is an air waybill (AWB)?

 What are the different types of air waybills?

-AWB come in various types, each serving specific purposes in air freight logistics.
-The most common types include:
+AWBs are issued in many types, each for specific applications within air freight logistics.
+Main types include:

 Standard Air Waybill:

-This is the most widely used AWB, serving as a non-negotiable contract between the shipper and the airline.
-It includes details such as sender and recipient information, a description of the cargo, and flight specifics.
+This is the most issued AWB, representing a non-negotiable contract document between the shipper and the airline.
+Information to be contained within includes: the name and address of the sender and receiver, description of the cargo, flight details.

 House Air Waybill: